davidcalikes/Late-Gigs/docs/README.md

     * Michelle Calikes

-        For the last couple of projects I have been so heavily focused on thanking the people surrounding me offering me technical advice I usaully leave thanking my beautiful wife Michelle until somewhere near the end of these credits.
-On this occasion that would be absolutley imposssible.
+        For the last couple of projects I have been so heavily focused on thanking people who offer me technical advice, I usually leave thanking my incredible wife Michelle until somewhere near the end of these credits.
+On this occasion that would be absolutely imposssible.
 Michelle looked after all of the important things in our home while I became lost in the Late Gigs project.
 Thank you Michelle, there are mo words to repay the sacrifices you have made that allowed me to give 100% to this project.

     * Richard Wells